nathanlippi/jquery.ui.durationPicker/README.md

 # Getting Started

-1. Include jQuery and jQuery UI in a HTML page, and add a div.
+Include jQuery and jQuery UI in a HTML page, and add a div:
 ```html
 <body>
     <div id="durationPicker"></div>
 </body>
 ```
-2. Initialize the durationPicker.
+Initialize the durationPicker:
 ```javascript
 $("#durationPicker").durationPicker()
 ```